-The Southern Hills, Sand Hills, Texas Express, and Front Range pipelines have long-term, fee-based, ship-or-pay transportation agreements in place with affiliates of DCP Midstream, LLC as well as third party shippers.
+In 2016, the Southern Hills, Sand Hills, Texas Express, and Front Range pipelines had long-term, fee-based, ship-or-pay transportation agreements in place with affiliates of DCP Midstream, LLC as well as third party shippers.
 These NGL pipelines collect fee-based transportation revenue under regulated tariffs.

 The Wattenberg pipeline is an open access pipeline with access to numerous gas processing facilities in the DJ Basin.
-The Wattenberg pipeline is supported by a long-term dedication and transportation agreement with a subsidiary of DCP Midstream, LLC whereby certain NGL volumes produced at several of DCP Midstream, LLC's processing facilities are dedicated for transportation on the Wattenberg pipeline.
-We collect fee-based transportation revenue under our tariff.
+Prior to the Transaction, the Wattenberg pipeline was supported by a long-term dedication and transportation agreement with a subsidiary of DCP Midstream, LLC whereby certain NGL volumes produced at several of DCP Midstream, LLC's processing facilities were dedicated for transportation on the Wattenberg pipeline.
+We collect feebased transportation revenue under our tariff.

-DCP Midstream, LLC has historically been the largest active shipper on the Black Lake pipeline, accounting for approximately 50% of total throughput in 2015.
+DCP Midstream, LLC has historically been the largest active shipper on the Black Lake pipeline, accounting for approximately 66% of total throughput in 2016.
 The Black Lake pipeline generates revenue primarily through a FERC-regulated tariff.

-DCP Midstream, LLC supplies certain committed NGLs to our DJ Basin NGL fractionators under fee-based agreements that are effective through March 2018.
+DCP Midstream, LLC supplied certain committed NGLs to our DJ Basin NGL fractionators under fee-based agreements.

-Our Marysville NGL storage facility serves retail and wholesale propane customers, as well as refining and petrochemical customers, under one to three-year term storage agreements.
+Our Marysville NGL storage facility serves wholesale propane customers, as well as refining and petrochemical customers, under one to three-year term storage agreements.
 Our revenues for this facility are primarily fee-based.